katcipis/sophia/notes/books/12-rules.md

 this is stupid you should question yourself if we have came up with a better idea to how to cope with this burden.

+# Nature

+His view of nature is to say the least, delightful.
+A lot of people today think about nature in a Victorian way, nature is little birds singing in the background while you lie in the grass having picnic (like old paintings).
+Nothing in this picture is true.
+To start birds singing are usually for mating and marking territory, and birds are extremely aggressive with territory.
+Why ?
+Resources are scarce, if you are not aggressive with your source of resources in nature you will die, and nature is relentless in its will to kill you, in all forms possible.
+There is nothing peaceful in nature, there is balance, but it is not peace in the way humans desire, being completely safe.

+He tells a personal history about a bird that used to fill all the other bird houses around his one with sticks to avoid having to share territory with any other bird.
+We somehow got used to the idea that only humans can be dicks and selfish, that is far from true because in a lot of situations being a dick and selfish can mean survival and for millions of years survival has always been the game.

+It is interesting to consider why we control nature and build cities.
+Again it is not like we are evil, we just want to survive, we want the safety, and nature does not provide that for you.
+We are only at fault of mastering nature's own game, which is killing, we got extremely good at it and got to the top, hate the game not the player =P.

+We have created a lack of balance since we are so proficient in fighting at nature's game, but this is driven by a basic desire to survive.
+We create cities and devastate forests because we want our children to survive, the chances of they surviving in the city are much bigger than the forest, it is simple like that.

+All animals try in some level to shape the environment so it is more safe to him, we just got really good at it (perhaps too good ?).

 # Genesis

 On the second rule, about taking care about yourself like